jeremy-donson/jazz-local-event-promo-2018/jazz-promo-nyc.md

 3. Evaluate soft slots for happy hour and early show pioneering options.
 4. See if multi-lingual efforts get any traction.
 5. Establish explicit and formal terms of online donation deductions.
+6. Start to provide promotional services to bands for cheap, barter or free.

+7. Start to provide promotional service subscriptions to venues.
 ---

 ## What Is Needed To Progress To Third Stage